hodzanassredin/hodzanassredin.github.com/_posts/2016-09-03-suave_and_expvars.md

 At work, we have a lot of infrastructure and we have to know what is going on with our servers and apps.
 There are different options to do that and one of them is [Datadog](https://www.datadoghq.com/) service.
-Datadog allows you to handle all stats from your servers and show you nice graphs and send you alerts in case of a problem.
+Datadog can handle all stats from your servers and show you nice graphs and send you alerts in case of a problem.
 To use it you have to create an account and install datadog agent service on your server.
 Today I decided to write an suave.io web site and decided to connect it to our datadog account to show some info about request rates and so on.
-There are different options how to connect your app to datadog.
+There are different options how to connect your app to your datadog account.
-For example you could write datadog custom check, but it is simplier to use existing one.
+For example you could write datadog custom check, but it is easier to use existing one.
-We use golang expvars check for our golang servers and expvars is trivial so I decided to emulate it in suave.
+We use golang expvars checks for our golang servers, so I decided to emulate them in suave.

 # What is expvars?
-Golang expvars is a golang module which allows you to create some variables and expose them via web interface in json format.
+Expvars is a golang module which allows you to create some variables and expose them via web interface in json format.
 You could find more info [here](https://golang.org/pkg/expvar/).
 This is an example of expvars output.
-There are some predefined expvars in golang so you could check memory stats and so on.
+There are some predefined expvars in golang, so you could check memory stats and so on.
 {% highlight json %}
 {
 "cmdline": ["/xxx"],